bout3fiddy/curve-docs-funding-proposal/README.md

 The Proposal entails work on appending/extending and improving Documentation involving the Curve platform (where platform: a set of smart contracts).
 On that note, there are three aspects:

 - Maintaining existing documentation.
-    - Gathering feedback from community to improve existing docs, resources on the Curve plaform.
+    - Gathering feedback from community to improve existing docs and resources.
-    - Liason with Curve core contributors to gauge improvements to existing documentation.
+    - Liaison with Curve core contributors to gauge improvements to existing documentation.
-- Adding missing documentation (docs and resourceS) on existing and upcoming extensions to Curve's plaform.
+- Adding missing documentation (docs and resources) on existing and upcoming extensions.
     - Add documentation on Curve x-gov, x-dao (Existing applications that are undocumented).
     - Add documentation on upcoming Curve lending platform.
 - Creating an interactive hub with hosted jupyter notebooks for understanding and interacting with Curve's smart contracts, encompassing: